Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Digital architecture

 \subsubsection{Anonymization}

 The SQL database stores anonymized MAC addresses; theoretically, a deterministic link still exists between the original MAC address and its corresponding SA identifier.
 Removing the link is beneficial because someone could identify a vulnerability of SHA256 in the future.
-Therefore, our dumping program randomizes SA identifiers per time frame $\mathcal{T}_k$ using, e.g., the Mersenne twister.
-The links ``SA identifier $\rightarrow$ final SA identifier" is reset after each time frame.
-A cryptographically secure pseudorandom number generator (CSPRNG) is not needed as our only requirements are i) to remove any deterministic link between the original MAC address and the identifier ii) and having uniformly distributed identifiers.
-This approach also makes it impossible for hackers to revert their way back to the original SAs on the basis of the dump files, even if they intercept the peppers.
+Therefore, the dumping program randomizes SA identifiers per time frame using, e.g., the Mersenne twister.
+The links ``SA identifier $\rightarrow$ final SA identifier" are reset after each time frame of one minute.
+A cryptographically secure pseudorandom number generator (CSPRNG) is not needed as the only requirements are i) to remove any deterministic link between the original MAC address and the identifier ii) and having uniformly distributed identifiers.
+This approach also makes it impossible for hackers to revert their way back to the original SAs on the basis of the dump files, even if they intercept the peppers.\\